 During this time, he became interested in writing.
 The interest surprised him, because aside from a high school English teacher who told him he should be a writer, music had always been his creative outlet.
 He started out writing contemporary romances for Silhouette Books, but these days he writes science fiction adventures with elements of romance.
 He is a member of the Science Fiction and Fantasy Writers of America and the Romance Writers of America’s Published Author Network (PAN).
 Ed and Judi live in Tucson, Arizona.

 They have four children, a mutt, and the galaxy’s most adorable grandsons.
 Ed’s children are spread across Canada, the USA, and the Netherlands.

 Q. — How can I follow all the new releases?

 A. — So glad you asked!
 Simply join Ed’s World, an occasional newsletter about releases, sales, and other fun stuff.

 Q. — How the heck do you say the name Hoornaert?

 A. — Either HORN-ART or HORN-ert, take your pick.
 Mr. Hoornaert also answers to hey you or Ed followed by a long pause.

-The name is Vlaams (the ‘real and correct’ version of the word ‘Flemish’, from the area around Bruges in West Flanders.
-The ‘aert‘ ending, Ed is told, is a dead giveaway that his family hailed from Belgium rather than the Netherlands.
+The name is Vlaams (the ‘real’ version of the word ‘Flemish’), from the area around Bruges in West Flanders.
+The ‘aert‘ ending, Ed is told, is a dead giveaway that a family hails from Belgium rather than the Netherlands.